Villa de Merlo: History

 One may see, in Marqués de Sobremonte square, plaques which commemorate the ceremonial founding of the town, and he may visit the old communal well and the chapel of Nuestra Señora del Rosario nearby.

 Population

-The census of 2001 showed a total population of 11,159, an increase of 84% over the 6,079 of the previous census, in 1991.
+The census of 2010 showed a total population of 17.084.
 This figure includes the populations of Piedrablanca, Barranca Colorada, El Rincón, and El Rincón del Este.
 The population is 95% of European descent, with the remainder Native and Spanish mix.
 There is a small but thriving community of Americans, Germans and British expats who have made their homes and fortunes in Merlo.

+Transportation

+Air

+Villa de Merlo is served by Valle del Conlara Airport, with service on two airlines.